No. 1563 Flight RAF

-No. 1563 Flight RAF (1563 Flt) is an independent flight of the British Royal Air Force (RAF).
-It operates the Westland Puma HC2 helicopters in Brunei.
+No. 1563 Flight Royal Air Force (1563 Flt) was an independent flight of the Royal Air Force (RAF).
+The flight formerly operated the Westland Puma HC2 helicopters in Brunei Darussalam.
 It previously flew tactical support missions for locally garrisoned British Army units, as well as Belize Defence Force units in Belize.
-Betweeb 1963 and 1972 it was stationed at RAF Akrotiri flying Westland Whirlwind HAR.10 helicopters on support missions for locally garrisoned British Army and United Nations troops.
+Between 1963 and 1972, it was stationed at RAF Akrotiri flying Westland Whirlwind HAR.10 helicopters on support missions for locally garrisoned British Army and United Nations troops.

 No. 1563 (Meteorological) Flight RAF

 No. 1563 (Meteorological) Flight RAF was formed in North Africa around December 1942, operating a variety of fixed-wing aircraft on meteorological observation duties, disbanding in May 1946.

 No. 1563 (Helicopter) Flight RAF

 No. 1563 (Helicopter) Flight RAF was formed at RAF Akrotiri from elements of No. 103 Squadron RAF (103 Sqn) in 1963, flying Bristol Sycamore HAR.14 helicopters, initially, later flying Westland Whirlwind HAR.10s.
-1563 (Helicopter) Flt amalgamated with elements of No. 230 Squadron RAF (230 Sqn) on 19 January 1972, to become No. 84 Squadron RAF (84 Sqn), which is currently (2020) still resident at RAF Akrotiri flying the Bell Griffin HAR.2.
+1563 (Helicopter) Flt amalgamated with elements of No. 230 Squadron RAF (230 Sqn) on 19 January 1972, to become No. 84 Squadron RAF (84 Sqn), which, as of 2023, is still resident at RAF Akrotiri.